Hiluhree/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	+ You are not allowed to use long
 	+ You are not allowed to use arrays or pointers
 	+ You are not allowed to hard-code special values
-+ Task 10: [A dream doesn't become reality through magic; it takes sweat, determination and hard work](): Add one line to [this code](https://github.com/holbertonschool/make_magic_happen/blob/master/magic.c), so that the program prints a[2] = 98, followed by a new line.
++ Task 10: [A dream doesn't become reality through miagic; it takes sweat, determination and hard work](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x06-pointers_arrays_strings/102-magic.c): Add one line to [this code](https://github.com/holbertonschool/make_magic_happen/blob/master/magic.c), so that the program prints a[2] = 98, followed by a new line.

 	+ You are not allowed to use the variable a in your new line of code
 	+ You are not allowed to modify the variable p